Child Care (0-5)

 - Make a space for quiet time where children can go to if they feel overwhelmed.

-- Leave your child with someone with whom he feels comfortable.
+- Leave your child with someone they feel comfortable with.
 Start with a small amount of time and increase it gradually.

 - Try not to feel anxious yourself.
 Your child will pick up on your emotions.

-- Teach your child how to cope with his emotions.
+- Teach your child how to cope with their emotions.

 - Get help if you need it.

-- Create routines with your child that he can do at home and at daycare.
+- Create routines with your child that they can do at home and at daycare.
 For example, looking at a book before a nap.

 - Feed your child regularly.
 Being hungry can make children anxious.

-- Let your child play with children his own age.
+- Let your child play with children their own age.

 - Learn what things increase your child’s anxiety, e.g., playing with a new person.
 Do not help your child avoid these situations.
-Instead, help her feel safer.
+Instead, help them feel safer.

 - Model coping skills to your child.